xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/NamingConventions/AttributeNames.md

 following attribute naming constraints are not violated:

-- Attribute names starting with an underscore are considered to be system attributes for ArangoDB's internal use.
-Such attribute names are already used by ArangoDB for special purposes:
+- Attribute names starting with an underscore are considered to be system attributes for AvocadoDB's internal use.
+Such attribute names are already used by AvocadoDB for special purposes:
   - *_id* is used to contain a document's handle
   - *_key* is used to contain a document's user-defined key
   - *_rev* is used to contain the document's revision number